 Turlock Brain Injury Lawyer

-- Between 2.5 million and 3 million people visit a healthcare center for concerns related to a head injury every year.
+- Between 2.5 million and 3 million people annually visit a healthcare center for concerns about a head injury.

 - In 2013, traumatic brain injuries (TBIs) contributed to nearly 50,000 fatalities.